 Restoration of name to the Court Roll.
-[26 of 2010]
+[26 of 2010] 44.
+(1) An attorney-at-law whose name has been removed from the Court Roll, or who has been suspended from practice may, subject to subsection (2), apply in writing to the Court by petition to have his name restored to the Court Roll, or the order of his suspension from practice withdrawn, as the case may be.

-- 44. (1) An attorney-at-law whose name has been removed from the Court Roll, or who has been suspended from practice may, subject to subsection (2), apply in writing to the Court by petition to have his name restored to the Court Roll, or the order of his suspension from practice withdrawn, as the case may be. - (2) On the hearing of an application under subsection (1), the Court may refer it to the Committee for a report, and may, if satisfied that the applicant is a fit and proper person to practise law, order that his name be restored to the Court Roll, or that the order suspending him from practice be withdrawn, as the case may be. - (3) Any order made by the Court under this section restoring the name of an attorney-at-law or terminating the suspension of an attorney-at-law shall be published in the Gazette by the Registrar. - (4) Upon the publication in the Gazette of an order made under subsection (3) and on the payment of any fee prescribed, the Registrar shall make the appropriate entry on the Court Roll and where appropriate restore the name of the attorney-at-law to the Court Roll.
+(2) On the hearing of an application under subsection (1), the Court may refer it to the Committee for a report, and may, if satisfied that the applicant is a fit and proper person to practise law, order that his name be restored to the Court Roll, or that the order suspending him from practice be withdrawn, as the case may be.

-Offences.
-[26 of 2010]
+(3) Any order made by the Court under this section restoring the name of an attorney-at-law or terminating the suspension of an attorney-at-law shall be published in the Gazette by the Registrar.

-- 45. (1) If any person, whilst suspended from practice or whose name has been struck off the Court Roll
+(4) Upon the publication in the Gazette of an order made under subsection (3) and on the payment of any fee prescribed, the Registrar shall make the appropriate entry on the Court Roll and where appropriate restore the name of the attorney-at-law to the Court Roll.

-- (a) practises law;
+Offences.45.
+(1) If any person, whilst suspended from practice[26 of 2010]or whose name has been struck off the Court Roll - practise law; or he is guilty of an offence and is liable on summary conviction to fine not exceeding five hundred thousand dollars and to imprisonment for one year.

-- (b) wilfully pretends to be entitled to
+- (a) practises law; - (b) wilfully pretends to be entitled to